holin/clean_reader/README.md

 ## Usage

-1. Click the icon to turn on CleanRead
+1. Type `r` to turn on/off CleanRead
 2. Move your mouse over the part you want to read, which will display with light gray background
 3. Double click